Quick Exit

 • prevent: stopping people becoming terrorists or supporting violent extremism.

-Like all local authorities, Blackpool Council has a legal duty to prevent people from being drawn into terrorism under the Counter-Terrorism and Security Act 2015.
+Like all local authorities, Blackpool Council has a legal duty to prevent people from being drawn into terrorism under the Counter-Terrorism and Security Act 2015, and works with local partners to protect the public, prevent crime and to promote strong, integrated communities.

 Lancashire Prevent contacts